scotws/tinkasm/docs/MANUAL.md

 `.invoke` - Inserts the macro given as parameter.

-`.long` - Store the following list of space-delimited 24-bit as bytes.
+`.long` - Store the following list of comma-delimited 24-bit as bytes.
 The assembler handles the conversion to little-endian format.
 Parameters can be in any supported number base or symbols.